APSL/rasengan/README.md

 a simple and flexible YAML definition syntax.
 The yaml file can contain multiple domains and we could check it in a diferent ways:
   - Check the DNS resolution
+  - Check redirects, status code and expected URL in the redirect
-  - Check redirects
+  - Check http requests and the content text
-  - Check content
+  - Check http using different user-agents
   - Check SSL expiration date
   - Check SSL Qualys grade